-Students will conduct summer research for six weeks from June 13, 2022, through July 22, 2022, with training from public health leaders.
-All students will receive formal training in biostatistics and meet experts in epidemiology, molecular biology, cancer, and clinical research with opportunities to work on real data sets.
+LA’s Biostatistics and Data Science Summer Training Students will conduct summer research for six weeks from June 17th through July 26th, 2024, with training from public health leaders.
+All students will receive formal training in biostatistics and data science and meet experts in epidemiology, molecular biology, cancer, and clinical research with opportunities to work on real data sets.
 The main focus will be on heart and lung diseases, but students will also have the opportunity of being introduced to a wide range of public health research topics including cancer, metabolic disorders, and genetics.
 At the end of the summer session, students will present their research findings to the Keck community.

-Students will receive 2.0 units of college credit.
-Housing at USC, meals, transportation and tuition is covered.
+Students will receive a $3,000 stipend and 2.0 units of college credit.
+Housing at USC, transportation, and tuition is covered.

 The program aims to increase: